alexyorke/alexyorke.github.io/_drafts/2026-06-13-what-purity-lets-you-assume-about-a-method.md

 ## Boundaries And Restraint

 Method signatures are useful.
 In C#-style code, they tell us parameter types, return types, and awaitable shapes.
-Nullable reference type annotations can also make some assumptions visible enough for warnings and review.

-They usually leave out whether a method reads the clock, depends on `CurrentCulture`, calls a database, writes a file, mutates shared state, or leaves some other observable effect behind.
+They usually leave out whether a method reads the clock, depends on `CurrentCulture`, calls a database, writes a file, or mutates shared state.
 That does not mean every dependency should become a parameter.

-Effects belong in programs.
-They belong in the parts of the program where the caller expects interaction with the world.
+Effects belong in programs, and they belong where the caller expects interaction with the world.

+A repository should talk to the database.
+A controller should orchestrate.
+A job handler should sequence effects.
+A migration script should update state.
+In code like that, a procedural style is often the most honest representation of the work.
+Forcing every such boundary through tiny pure wrappers can make the code less clear rather than more clear.

 Functional core / imperative shell is one way to apply this idea.
 The shell gathers facts from the world and performs visible effects.
 The core takes explicit values and returns a calculation, decision, or plan.